IrascibleBasil/pharis-mod-list/modlist.md

 ### [Redaynia Restored](https://www.nexusmods.com/morrowind/mods/47646) ([Desquirmified](mods/Redaynia%20Restored%20-%20Desquirmified.7z))
 Restores the missing village at Ald Redaynia that is mentioned in dialogue.

-Since the hanging slaughterfish squirm around in OpenMW I have provided an edited version that replaces them with the slaughterfish from **OAAB Data**.
+Since the hanging slaughterfish squirm around in OpenMW I have provided an edited version that replaces them with the slaughterfish from **OAAB_Data**.
 Use the edited plugin with the original mod's assets.

 The original mod was made by **R-Zero**, all credit goes to them, I just rotated some fish.

 ### [Justice for Khartag(J.F.K.)](https://www.nexusmods.com/morrowind/mods/49832)
+Changes Khartag Point making it the high peak described in the in-game dialogue.

 ### [The Cottage](https://www.nexusmods.com/morrowind/mods/49660)
 This mod adds a cozy little cottage on the outskirts of Gnisis.